rubocop/rspec-style-guide/README.md

     * Performance: To prevent running a slow, unrelated task.
     * Determinism: To ensure the test gives the same result each time. e.g. Kernel#rand, external web services.
-    * Vendoring: When relying on 3rd party code used as a "black box", which wasn't written with testability in mind.
+    * Vendoring: When relying on 3rd party code used as a 'black box', which wasn't written with testability in mind.
     * Legacy: Stubbing old code that requires complex setup.
 (New code should not require complex setup!)